beezee/freer-safely/README.md

 You don't know what you need to log until you need it in the log, and by then it's late.

-If you statically enforce attaching a log message, as well as log the input given, to every kleisli you evaluate in your primary runtime effect, every evaluation of your code can record the equivalent of a step-through debug session in machine and human readable format, and life will be beautiful.
+If you statically enforce attaching a log message, as well as log the input given, to every kleisli you evaluate in your primary runtime effect, every execution of your code can record the equivalent of a step-through debug session in machine and human readable format, and life will be beautiful.